Welcome to the Lincoln College online Meal Booking facility.

 - Dinner (Mon-Thurs): 7.00pm sit-down

 Please note that on occasion meals out of term-time have to be cancelled altogether because numbers are so very low that they are not viable.
 In these cases, students who have signed up will be contacted by e-mail.

-Some lunch and dinners around the Open Days (1st to 3rd July) are not available due to the high number of potential applicants we cater for at that time - though all Open Day helpers will, of course, have all meals provided, and your names and dietary requirements will be passed directly on to the Kitchen.
+Some lunch and dinners around the Open Day (18th and 19th Sept) are not available due to the high number of potential applicants we cater for at that time - though all Open Day helpers will, of course, have all meals provided, and your names and dietary requirements will be passed directly on to the Kitchen.

 You can purchase meals against your kitchen charge until the end of week 9 of each term.
 (NB Deep Hall does not serve lunches after Friday of Week 8.)